UMass Minutemen football: Walt Bell era (2019–2021)

 On December 3, 2018, Florida State offensive coordinator Walt Bell was hired as UMass' newest head coach.

-UMass would finish their 2019 season 1-11, opening 0-4.
-They would secure their first and only win vs Akron 37-29 on September 8, then drop the next 7 games.
+UMass would finish their 2019 season 1–11, opening 0–4.
+They would secure their first and only win vs Akron 37–29 on September 28, then drop the next 7 games.

 On August 11, 2020, UMass announced the cancellation of the 2020 season.
 Athletic Director Ryan Bamford explained, "The continuing challenges surrounding the COVID-19 pandemic posed too great of a risk."
 On September 21, UMass announced its intention to play a limited number of fall football games.
-UMass finished their fall campaign 0-4.
-They returned to a 12 game format in 2021.
+UMass finished their fall campaign 0–4.
+They returned to a 12-game format in 2021.

-The Minutemen opened their 2021 season with a 51-7 loss at Pitt, starting a 5 game losing streak.
-They picked up a 27-13 win against UConn, however, to snap the streak.
-Bell was fired on November 7, 2021, following a 35-22 loss against FCS ranked University of Rhode Island at Homecoming on November 6, 2021, bringing his 2021 season record to 1-8.
+The Minutemen opened their 2021 season with a 51–7 loss at Pitt, starting a 5-game losing streak.
+They picked up a 27–13 win against UConn, however, to snap the streak.
+Bell was fired on November 7, 2021, following a 35–22 loss against FCS-ranked University of Rhode Island at homecoming on November 6, 2021, bringing his 2021 season record to 1–8.
 Offensive coordinator Alex Miller was named his interim replacement.
-UMass would drop their final 3 games of the season, finishing 1-11.
+UMass would drop their final 3 games of the season, finishing 1–11.

-Don Brown's return (2021–present)
+Don Brown's return (2022–present)

 On November 22, 2021, Don Brown, then serving as Arizona defensive coordinator, was officially rehired as the next coach of the UMass Minutemen.
-Brown would lead the Minutemen to a 1-11 season, beating FCS team Stony Brook 20-3 on September 17th and dropping their final game 7-44 to Army on November 26th.
+Brown would lead the Minutemen to a 1–11 season, beating FCS team Stony Brook 20–3 on September 17 and dropping their final game 7–44 to Army on November 26.

+UMass' 2024 season will be the last season competing as an independent.
+The Minutemen will rejoin the Mid-American Conference (MAC) as a full member beginning in 2025.